 Snow Event Advisory: Parking ban on snow routes

-With significant snowfall occurring this morning and even more on the way, parking bans on snow routes are now in effect.
-The snow event advisory affects residents living on designated snow routes in Academy Way, Black Mountain, Clifton/Magic Estates/Wilden, Dilworth Mountain, Kirschner Mountain, McKinley Beach and areas in the South Mission including The Ponds.
+With a significant snowfall underway and more expected, parking bans on snow routes are now in effect.
+The snow event advisory affects residents living on designated snow routes in Academy Way, Black Mountain, Clifton /Magic Estates/Wilden, Dilworth Mountain, Kirschner Mountain, McKinley Beach and areas in the South Mission (includes The Ponds).
 Residents parked on the street have 24 hours to find alternative off-street parking.

 Residents not living on a snow route are still encouraged to move their vehicles off the road to help plows clear the snow from curb to curb safely and quickly.